-- Implement executive compensation decisions; - · Design the base compensation, incentive compensation and benefit programs for the NEOs; - · Assess and address any inherent risks in executive and employee compensation programs; - · Oversee the equity incentive plans; and - Oversee the administration of our stock ownership guidelines.
+- · Implement executive compensation decisions; - Design the base compensation, incentive compensation and benefit programs for the NEOs; - · Assess and address any inherent risks in executive and employee compensation programs; - Oversee the equity incentive plans; and - · Oversee the administration of our stock ownership guidelines.

-The Committee met five times in 2022 and all meetings included an executive session during which management was not present.
+The Committee met five times in 2023 and all meetings included an executive session during which management was not present.
 In addition, the Committee acted by written consent once.
 Most compensation decisions are finalized in the first quarter of each fiscal year.
 The Committee charter, which sets forth the Committee's responsibilities on a more comprehensive basis, is available under the "Corporate Governance" tab at http://materion.com and is reviewed on an annual basis to ensure it continues to satisfy changing corporate governance requirements and expectations.

-The Committee relies on an independent compensation consultant, FW Cook, for advice, data, and market information regarding the CEO's compensation.
+The Committee relies on an independent compensation consultant, Frederic W. Cook & Co., Inc. (FW Cook), for advice, data, and market information regarding the CEO's compensation.
 It also reviews business documents such as budgets, financial statements, and management reports on our business activities, as well as individual performance assessments, in making its decisions.
 FW Cook presents a detailed recommendation on all compensation elements for review and discussion resulting in a formal decision on each compensation element.
 The CEO, working with FW Cook, provides a similar recommendation for the other NEOs and executives for whom the committee has oversight.
 This recommendation is also presented, reviewed, and discussed, with the Committee, resulting in a final compensation decision for each executive.
+The Committee has a strong focus on Pay for Performance transparency for executive compensation decisions in comparison to peer group sales/earnings growth and share price appreciation.